 The project host greets volunteers at the check-in table and helps say thank you and goodbye to them at the end of the project.
 A project host might also be the trail host, educating the public about the volunteers’ work that day.
 The project leader selects the project host (if any) for a given project.

 During a project, the agency contact is the primary point of contact with the sponsor agency.
-The Agency Contact (AC) is normally a staff person employed by the sponsoring agency.
-The AC communicates the desires of agency to the project team, negotiates the project scope, and coordinates the provision of agency services necessary for the implementation of the project.
+The Agency Contact is normally a staff person employed by the sponsoring agency.
+The Agency Contact communicates the desires of agency to the project team, negotiates the project scope, and coordinates the provision of agency services necessary for the implementation of the project.
 More info

-The WRV Staff Liaison (WSL) is a staff position.
+The WRV Staff Liaison (WSL, pronounced “whistle”) is a staff position.
 On each project, the WSL supports the project leader and project team so they have a positive and successful volunteer experience that contributes to WRV’s organizational mission and goals.